 6WIND Offers vRouter IPsec Solutions

-6WIND’s Turbo IPsec vRouter solution is to have one CPU offload the crypto operations to other CPUs according to their load, while preserving packet ordering per flow.
+6WIND’s Virtual Security Gateway vRouter solution is to have one CPU offload the crypto operations to other CPUs according to their load, while preserving packet ordering per flow.
 The receiving CPU is in charge of checking the crypto operation completion before clear packets are sent for further processing.